 2. Second-year core course, AP/HUMA 2310 6.0 Caribbean Identities and the Canadian Experience.

 3. Eighteen (18) credits at the 3000-level or higher.

-The 18 credits include nine required credits in Humanities, six required credits in History, and three additional credits chosen from among courses in English, Music, Public Policy and Administration, Business and Society, or the Black Canadian Studies placement course beginning in fall 2019.
+The 18 credits include nine required credits in Humanities, six required credits in History, and three additional credits chosen from among courses in English, Music, Public Policy and Administration, Business and Society, or the Black Canadian Studies placement course.

 Fifteen required credits at the 3000 and 4000-level in Humanities and History:

 AP/HUMA 3165 3.0 Griots to Emcees: Examining Culture, Performance and Spoken Word (same as AP/CLTR 3165 3.0)

 AP/HUMA 3315 3.0 Black Literatures and Cultures in Canada

 AP/HUMA 3318 3.0 Black Popular Culture (same as AP/CLTR 3318 3.0)

 AP/HIST 3535 6.0 African Canadian History or AP/HIST 4830 6.0 In Slavery and Freedom: Blacks in the Americas